-For 90.9 WBUR, George has produced scores of hour-long documentaries, multi-part reporter series, and special radio broadcasts, as well as multimedia stories for WBUR.org.
-His work with WBUR reporters has won the DuPont-Columbia Silver Baton for Excellence in Broadcast Journalism, the Robert F. Kennedy Memorial Journalism Award, the Overseas Press Club’s Lowell Thomas Award and numerous national RTDNA/Edward R. Murrow Awards, among other honors.
+For 90.9 WBUR, George has produced scores of hour-long documentaries, multi-part reporter series and special broadcasts, as well as multimedia stories for WBUR.org.
+His work with WBUR reporters has won the DuPont-Columbia Silver Baton for Excellence in Broadcast Journalism, the Robert F. Kennedy Memorial Journalism Award, the Overseas Press Club’s Lowell Thomas Award, and numerous national Edward R. Murrow Awards, among other honors.

 Recent series for 90.9 WBUR and WBUR.org:

 - “The Life Of Riley”

 - “Living With Lyme”

 - “Fade To Darkness: The Age of Alzheimers'”

 Since 1997, George has served as technical director for WBUR & NPR’s The Connection, Car Talk, On Point, Only A Game, and more recently as field producer and reporter for Here & Now.
 Throughout, he has trained WBUR staff in broadcast production techniques, including field recording and digital audio editing.
 Earlier, George worked in music recording and production, live sound, sound design and audio for film/video.
 He has taught audio production at the college level.

 Stories from “Morning Edition”: